Credit Cards

 A credit score refers to a financial metric that identifies an individual’s creditworthiness level.
 The credit scores often come from the aggregation and organization of various types of financial data.
 Individuals with good credit scores are more likely to have excellent creditworthiness than those who don’t.

 It’s an important metric that financial institutions use to determine people who pose a relatively small amount of credit risk.
 The metric also allows people to access better credit products and reasonable interest levels.
 Many organizations are responsible for handling credit scores for people on a national scale in the USA.
-These include the VantageScore Solutions and Fair Issac Corp (FICO) platforms.
+These include the VantageScore Solutions and Fair Isaac Corporation (FICO) platforms.

 As of 2018, over 25 different versions of FICO scores were applicable for financial use.
 These scores apply to specific industries, such as automotive or credit card lending.
 The industry-specific financial scores go through varying calculation methods to provide meaningful insight.
 Each consumer will also have a varied FICO score, which relates to the specific details that each lender might harbor.
-The industry-specific fico scores can average between 250 to 900, while the others start from around 30 to 800.
+The industry-specific FICO scores can average between 250 to 900, while the others start from around 300 to 850.

 Credit Score History and How It Works

-The term credit score came from the Fair Issac Corp, which many people refer to as the FICO acronym.
+The term credit score came from the Fair Isaac Corporation, which many people refer to as the FICO acronym.
 It started in the 1950s and was touted as one of the best techniques for rating an individual’s financial metrics.
 Recent financial reports have shown that many financial organizations in the USA use these metrics to gauge creditworthiness levels.
+According to the Federal Reserve’s research on household financial well-being, credit scoring has become a foundational tool in lending decisions across the country.

 Usually, organizations that offer loans often require various types of information about the creditworthiness levels of clients.
 The bureaus will provide information on various credit score metrics, which can come from the individual’s financial history.
 These platforms started way back in the 1950s and have become crucial in managing financial metrics.